ryangamble/trendr/README.md

 1. Copy `hooks/pre-commit` to `.git/hooks`
 2. When making a commit, make sure your trendr python venv is active and all python/node packages are up to date with `pip install -r requirements.txt` and from react-frontend `yarn install`
-3. On commit, black should automatically reformat the trendr subdirectory if needed
+3. On commit, black and eslint should automatically reformat what it can, or warn you of required changes

+### Manual alternative
-Note: This will likely break committing from Github desktop.
-Either make commits from the command line or don't setup the pre-commit and instead run `black trendr` from the root of the project to manually reformat the code
+This might break commiting from Github desktop and may have issues on Windows.
+If you would like to forgo using the pre-commit script, you can run the linters manually from the root of the project with:
+`black trendr`
+`eslint react-frontend/src/**/*.js --fix`